fboaventura/dckr-mrtg/README.md

 Once the instance is running, all you have to do is open a web browser and point it to `http://localhost:8880`

 ## ChangeLog

+### v2.5.4 - 2024.07.11
+- Updated packages versions
+- Updated the `14all.cgi` script, added option to export the data in CSV format
+- Added the `MRTG_COLUMNS` environment variable to set the number of columns in the index.html file

+### v2.5.3 - 2023.11.25
+- Force font cache clean-up to avoid fontconfig errors
+- Fix security concerts in Dockerfile
+- Fixed errors with lighttpd configuration
+- Added fixed versions to packages
+- Added command to update alpine packages

+### v2.5.2 - 2023.08.29
+- Updated Alpine version to reduce vulnerabilities
+- Fix missing icon images when using PathPrefix (@michaelkrieger)

 ### v2.5.1 - 2023.01.15
 - Fixed the auto-build to publish multi-arch versions and documentation
 - Added volume information to README.md